 That made me sweat.
 Zenana wasn’t paying me to figure this out; all the research and time invested was on me.
-What motivated me was knowing that if I nailed the lotion, I might have access to a steady stream of income from Zenana and I’d build up my reputation as a maker.
+What motivated me was knowing that if I nailed the lotion, I might have access to a steady stream of income from Zenana and I’d build my reputation as a maker.
 If I landed this project, I could use it to get others.
 And once I talked with the other supplier, even though she didn’t help me get any closer to finishing the formula, I realized that once I did figure it out, I could keep it proprietary and reuse or sell it down the line.

 Making compromises and difficult decisions are an ongoing part of being self-employed, no matter your field.
 It’s a huge risk to work for free.
 You hope it pays off later—in more money, work, connections, and so on—but you can’t predict the outcome in advance.
 Looking back, I’d tell my former self to charge for her time, and to ask for more support from Zenana so that formulating wasn’t just a shot in the dark.

-After the phone call, I got back to work, all the more determined to crack the code.
+After the phone call, I got back to work, all the more determined to crack the lotion code.
 I took sample after sample to Zenana so they could test my formula and offer feedback.
 I was getting closer.
-One night after Oliver was asleep, while Chris was out at band practice, I was transferring a big bucket of lotion to a countertop in the kitchen when I dropped it.
+One night after Oliver was asleep, and Chris was out at band practice, I was transferring a big bucket of lotion to a countertop in the kitchen when I dropped it.
 It spilled all over—across the counter, down into the cabinets, all over the floor.
 I called Chris.
 “It’s everywhere!”
 I said, close to tears.
 He tried to soothe me and told me it would be okay, but I was exhausted, frustrated, and nearly at my breaking point.
 It took every rag in the house to sop up the mess, which I piled on top of a mound of Oliver’s dirty laundry and resolved to deal with in the morning.
 I was done for the night.

 After a few weeks of experimentation, I emailed Zenana with an update.
 “Let me first say that I enjoy a challenge, and this has been one!”
 I wrote, trying to remain optimistic.
-“Please know that I am determined and working diligently to develop a product as close in character as possible.”
+“Please know that I am determined and working diligently to develop a product as close in character to your current product as possible.”